 What if I miss the train?

 It depends on the type of your ticket.
 Some discounted online tickets and tickets for night trains cannot be used for any other train.
 If you miss the train with such a ticket, you need to buy completely new tickets.
-If you travel by a day train on a Czech Railways train with a normal-tariff ticket, usually all you have to do is buy a new seat reservation at the train station (approx. 3 EUR) and you can travel by the next train departing on the same day.
+If you travel by a day train on a Czech Railways train with a normal tariff ticket, usually all you have to do is buy a new seat reservation at the train station (approx. 3 EUR), and you can travel by the next train departing on the same day.

 Can I travel with a pet?

 YES.
-Dogs and small pets up to the size of a domestic cat are transported free of charge, provided they are in a suitable container which prevents damage or soiling of the carriage or luggage.
+Dogs and small pets up to the size of a domestic cat are transported free of charge, provided they are in a suitable container that prevents damage or soiling of the carriage or luggage.
 These containers must be placed on the passenger’s lap or in areas specified for hand luggage.

 Larger dogs and dogs not in the above-mentioned containers must have a muzzle and must be on a leash.
 You need a separate travel document for the pet.
 The ticket can be bought at a train station.
 The price is about half the international second-class fare.

 NO. Dangerous or sick pets, including dogs, cannot be transported and will be excluded from transport.
 Dogs and other small pets (except for guide dogs) cannot be transported to or from Norway, Great Britain, Northern Ireland or the Republic of Ireland.
-For transport to Sweden (SJ) there are several restrictions (mandatory quarantine, vaccinations, etc.); in inland transport around Sweden it is necessary to have a reservation for a compartment in which the transport of animals is permitted.
+For transport to Sweden (SJ), there are several restrictions (mandatory quarantine, vaccinations, etc.); in inland transport around Sweden, it is necessary to have a reservation for a compartment in which the transport of animals is permitted.
 For more information, visit Swedish Railways (SJ).

 Will there be Wi-Fi available on the train?